zacsketches/yun/README.md

 ##29 May
 ###Yun Continued

+####File system

-####I did not understand the disk partition stuff that I did yesterday so i read a little more about e2fprogs and the ext2 filesystem.
+I did not understand the disk partition stuff that I did yesterday so i read a little more about e2fprogs and the ext2 filesystem.
 This site on mounting and unmounting devices was useful.

 	http://www.thegeekstuff.com/2013/01/mount-umount-examples/